On This Page

 Marriage and family therapist Risa Ganel says, “If you go to couples therapy so you can say you ‘tried everything’ but aren’t truly there to try, it’s a set up for failure.”

-So, if you can’t get your partner to agree to go, or suspect they’ll only go once or twice just to say they did, isn’t it better just to go yourself?
+So, if you can’t get your partner to agree to go, or suspect they’ll only go once or twice just to say they tried, isn’t it better just to go yourself?

 Yes and no. Yes, the work you do on yourself in individual therapy will undoubtedly have an impact on your relationship, not least by helping you figure out how much you want to fight to save it.